Edit-aware RAW Reconstruction: Additional ablations

 Table~\ref{tab:ablation} of the main paper had examined the contributions of individual loss components and the effect of parameter sampling.
 In those experiments, using all loss terms but without sampling yielded weaker performance than our full configuration that includes randomized sampling of all edit parameters.
 It is equally important, however, that the sampled parameter ranges remain consistent with edits that users typically apply.
 For instance, our chosen configuration draws exposure adjustments from a normal distribution centered at zero and samples illuminants near the image’s ASN estimate, reflecting the fact that common edits tend to be moderate and anchored around default settings.

 To further probe this sensitivity, we evaluate a setting in which the sampling distributions are broadened.
-Specifically, the exposure value is sampled from a uniform distribution $\varepsilon \sim \mathcal{U}(-3, 3)$; illuminant samples are drawn anywhere within the convex hull of the illuminant dictionary rather than being restricted to the neighborhood of the ASN; and tone mapping uses polynomials with higher degree $d=7$.
+Specifically, the exposure value is sampled from a uniform distribution $\varepsilon \sim \mathcal{U}(-3, 3)$; illuminant samples are drawn anywhere within the convex hull of the illuminant dictionary rather than being restricted to the neighborhood of the ASN ($l_1$ norm $\leq0.05$ was used as the threshold for all experiments); and tone mapping uses polynomials with higher degree $d=7$.
 These changes induce substantially stronger edits, and the resulting performance degradation is reflected in the second row of Table~\ref{tab:ablation_supp}.
 For ease of comparison, the fixed-pipeline baseline (sampling disabled) and our configuration are reproduced from Table~\ref{tab:ablation} of the main paper.

+Table~\ref{tab:lambda} shows an ablation on $\lambda$ on the challenging 50-image set in Section~\ref{subsec:ablations} of the main paper.
+It can be observed that performance is not highly sensitive to $\lambda$.

 As mentioned in the main paper, certain blind methods, such as~\cite{nam2017modelling,ciexyznet,cycleisp,invisp,paramisp}, incorporate cyclic consistency constraints to encourage the reconstructed RAW to render back to the original sRGB input.
 This behaves similarly to using a fixed pipeline during training (row one of Table~\ref{tab:ablation_supp}), which we observed to be less effective when evaluating under diverse edits.
 To further scrutinize our edit-aware loss, we conduct an experiment using a forward–inverse network that incorporates a cyclic consistency objective.
 For this study, we adopt the CIE XYZ Net~\cite{ciexyznet} architecture.
 CIE XYZ Net consists of two sub-networks, a reverse-rendering module and a forward-rendering module, both jointly trained, where the forward-rendering sub-network is optimized using a supervised per-pixel sRGB fidelity loss to reproduce the input image.
 We first train a baseline model following this original setup.
 We then compare it against a variant in which we take only the reverse-rendering network and optimize it using the original per-pixel reconstruction loss and our edit-aware loss.
 As shown in Table~\ref{tab:cyclic_supp}, our edit-aware variant achieves substantially stronger performance under edits, highlighting that cyclic consistency alone does not encourage edit-compatible RAW recovery.